4 Defining Backup Policies with N2WS

 For weekly or monthly backups and report generation, the start time will determine the day of the week of the schedule and not the days of week checkboxes.

-The same schedule can be used in all of the following:
+The same schedule can be used in the following:

 You can add a schedule from several places: